The $100,000 Problem: Why Your FBO Is Leaving Money on the Ramp

 Here's the math that should wake up every FBO general manager:

-That's $171,000 annually from better pricing alone.
+Using AirPlx's ROI calculator with real aircraft mix scenarios, FBOs consistently see revenue increases in this range—that's $165,696 to $350,280 annually from optimized pricing alone.
 No additional services, no new customers—just charging appropriately for the resources each aircraft type consumes.
+Learn more about 3D aircraft stacking optimization to maximize capacity.

 But the real money is in dynamic pricing based on demand patterns.
 Peak travel days (Thursday-Sunday) often see 200-300% higher demand than mid-week.
 Yet most FBOs charge the same rate regardless.